vedderb/bldc/lispBM/README.md

 ---

 Remote messages are byte arrays that can be sent between devices over CAN-bus.
 Together with flat values they are useful for e.g. remote code execution.
-Each CAN-device has 5 different slots to sent messages to.
+Each CAN-device has 5 different slots to send messages to.

 ---